CS56-StoreMapper/StoreMapper/HANDIN-README.md

 We configured Tomcat to run in different environments (standalone in Ubuntu, Eclipse integrated Tomcat, command line in WSL2 / Digital Ocean).
 This involved understanding and managing environment variables, like JAVA_HOME and CATALINA_HOME across different setups.

 ### Deployment
-We deployed the application as '''ROOT.war''' to serve at the root context.
+We deployed the application as ```ROOT.war``` to serve at the root context.
 This had to be done manually in the command line for Ubuntu+WSL2 and Digital Ocean.
 Additionally, we configured Eclipse to serve the application at the root context.

 ## E. Current Limitations and Attempted Solutions
 - Performance issues